Protective & risk factors

 RISK FACTORS INCLUDE:

-family history of use and/or abuse of substances or mental illnesses;
+family history of use and/or misuse of substances or mental illnesses;

 lack of parent-child attachments and nurturing;